horovod/horovod/docs/pytorch.rst

     # run training with 8 GPUs on two machines (4 GPUs each)
     $ horovodrun -np 8 -H hostname1:4,hostname2:4 python train.py

+You can find an example of use pytorch lightning trainer with horovod backend in `pytorch_lightning_mnist.py script <../examples/pytorch/pytorch_lightning_mnist.py>`__

 See the PyTorch Lightning `docs <https://pytorch-lightning.readthedocs.io/en/stable/multi_gpu.html#horovod>`_ for more details.